How to Pack for a Beach Vacation in JUST a Carry On

 What to Pack: Accessories

+Then, you can worry about accessorizing your outfits.
 If your outfits are bold or loud, pack simple jewelry.
 If your outfits are simple and subdues, go bold on jewelry.
 Whether you pack simple hoop earrings or a statement piece, just make sure the accessories you pack match everything in your suitcase.
+And don’t overdo it – pack maybe two or three pieces.

 Pack: A fake wedding ring, gold hoops, studs, a fun necklace, and/or 1-2 pairs of fun earrings.